Wirebin/game-review-site/README.md

 ## Status

-16.10.2024
+20.10.2024

-The app is still missing the ability for admins to delete and edit posts/reviews.
-Everything else has been implemented from the feature list.
-There are also additional features that are still planned like improved website styling and filling out the user profile as well as the home page.
+The site is mostly feature-complete.
+Admins and users can edit reviews, but no posts or replies.
+Also there is no way to delete any content.
+Otherwise everything has been implemented.

 Status of features:
 - [x] The user can create an account, log in and out.